By dave | September 5, 2021

 .withSpacing(1);

 Firstly the dimensions are configured automatically by calling dimensionsFromRenderer this sets the display sizes by querying the display plugin.
 Then the selected colors are chosen using the RGB macro for each color.
-Read more about color_t and the RGB macro below.
+As you’d probably expect by convention the RGB macro takes red, green and blue parameters between 0 and 255.

 After that the item and title padding are configured, you can see we demonstrate both ways to construct a padding object (either all sides same, or separate value for each).
 The padding is within the rectangle of a menu item, and “pads out” the rectangle’s size.
 You configure the title and item spacing separately (as they are usually different).